Food Truck Insurance: Cost & Coverage

 - Drivers: How many people drive the vehicle?

-- Driving record: Any tickets or claims?
+- Driving record: Any tickets or claims in your driving history?

 - Mileage: How many miles a day do you drive?